standard-for-public-code/standard-for-public-code/glossary.md

 ## Code

 Any explicitly described system of rules.
-This includes civic code – such as laws, policy and ordinances – as well as source code that is used to build software.
+This includes laws, policy and ordinances, as well as source code that is used to build software.
 Both of these are rules, some executed by humans and others by machines.

 ## Codebase